 Perhaps even more importantly, is the fact that progesterone, like any hormone, works within a vast and compensatory network of other hormones.
 The reductionist approach that utilizes a single hormone treatment protocol, while ignoring the potential cross-talk with other hormones and other variables is a consistent flaw these and other research protocols.
 Again, hormone measurement, progesterone and its metabolites, in addition to other key hormones, is imperative if one is to determine therapeutic efficacy.

 Progesterone therapy is generally safe, but as with everything there are risks.
 Women have been using it for generations in its bio-identical form to mitigate menstrual and menopausal symptoms.
 Since it is fat soluble, transdermal (skin) absorption is possible and progesterone creams have become popular.
 Some physicians prefer micronized progesterone, a pill form that reduces the molecule so it more easily passes through the liver without degradation.
-The pill form and to a much lesser degree, transdermal progesterone, cause sedation and should be taken at night.
+The pill form, and to a much lesser degree, transdermal progesterone, cause sedation and should be taken at night.
 Micronized progesterone has been shown to increase free thyroxine (T4) as well.
-For some women, and presumably men too, a gain of function mutation on the mineralcorticocoid receptor can evoke very high blood pressure with any increase in progesterone concentrations (luteal phase of the menstrual cycle and during pregnancy especially).
+For some women, and presumably men too, a gain of function mutation on the mineralocorticoid receptor can evoke very high blood pressure with any increase in progesterone concentrations (luteal phase of the menstrual cycle and during pregnancy especially).
 Although there are dosing references for progesterone relative to menstrual or menopausal therapy, the dosing is individualized and often includes the replacement of other hormones along with progesterone.
 Salivary hormone testing is used to monitor and hormone doses are adjusted regularly.
 Progesterone is also used predominantly for women.
 No such dosing considerations exist for men that I am aware of.
 Likewise, for peripheral neuropathy there are no references from which to design a treatment protocol and so it would be prudent to work with a functional medicine specialist, familiar with hormone management, to develop and monitor the course of treatment.

 My Two Cents

 I suspect, if progesterone therapy works for peripheral neuropathy, it will require a much longer term treatment period than is currently tested in the human trials.
 I suspect also, it will be difficult to ascertain whether it is the sole contributor to improvements in neuropathy symptoms, as neuropathy is a multi-factorial process that ought to be treated as such.
-Nevertheless, if you suffer from neuropathy and can find a physician to work with, familiar with hormones and the research, progesterone therapy might provide a viable option, among other options like stabilizing thyroid hormones and supporting mitochondrial function.
+Nevertheless, if you suffer from neuropathy and can find a physician to work with that is familiar with hormones and the research, progesterone therapy might provide a viable option, among other options like stabilizing thyroid hormones and supporting mitochondrial function.